kubermatic/kubermatic/docs/proposals/project-user-resource-quotas.md

 In this variant, the machine-controller is checking the quota before it creates nodes for a MachineDeployment.
 If there is no quota left, it should not schedule the node, and emit some event and set status that there is not enough resources left in the quota.

-### How to ensure that we get proper resource usage and that it stays in sync?

-The obvious way seems to get the amount of resources requested when a KKP MachineDeployment is being created, and then check against the project quota and fill it up accordingly.
-But this would only work through the API, and if there are some issues we could have resource quotas which are out of sync.

-The safest way would be to check the Node capacity on user clusters, but there are some issues with that as well, as the Nodes get created based on the MachineDeployments.
-So there could be races in between when the Node is created(which can take some time) and when we check if user can create a MachineDeployment.

-So the best would be to create a controller which watches MachineDeployments, and fills out the project quotas accordingly.

-The seed-machine-deployment-controller(SMDC) would watch the seed cluster MachineDeployments(assuming we go with the plan to move MDs to the seed cluster, otherwise we need to have it watch MDs on user clusters, and do it a bit differently), calculate the resource usage, and update quotas for that clusters project (if such a quota exists).
-Also it needs to watch for new ResourceQuotas, so that for new ones it calculates the usage.

 ### Default Project Quotas